 Grand Park is an urban oasis that stretches from Grand Avenue at the Music Center to Spring Street at City Hall.
 Since its opening in 2012, Grand Park has become a popular gathering spot for community events, cultural experiences, festivals and holiday celebrations.
 The 12-acre park has four distinct areas, featuring the restored Arthur J. Will Memorial Fountain, an intimate performance lawn, a community terrace, and a grand event lawn.
 Visitors can bring their own picnic or purchase food and beverages on site.
 Selected events will invite food trucks and other food vendors.
 The park is open to the public daily from 5:30 a.m. to 10 p.m.

 The arrival of the opulent Millennium Biltmore Hotel in 1923 was a "statement to the rest of the world that Los Angeles had arrived as an American metropolis."
-The Biltmore's impact was undeniable and its grandeur would become an integral part of the history of our city.
-You can explore the property, which boasts more on-screen film and TV appearances than any other L.A. hotel, and easily imagine you're closing a deal with Don Draper on Mad Men or battling Slimer in the original Ghostbusters.
+The Biltmore's impact was undeniable and its grandeur would become an integral part of the history of our city. .
+It’s one of those cool places to go in L.A. because you can explore the property, which boasts more on-screen film and TV appearances than any other L.A. hotel, and easily imagine you're closing a deal with Don Draper on Mad Men or battling Slimer in the original Ghostbusters.